SecureIdentityAlliance/osia/src/doc/02 - functional.rst

 The components are defined as follows:

-- The *Enrolment* component.
+- The *Enrollment* component.
 Enrollment is defined as a system to register biographic and biometric data of individuals.
 - The *Population Registry* (PR) component.